 13. Swiss ball Plank

-The Swiss ball plank is one of the highly effective core workouts that simultaneously strengthen the rectus abdominish, external oblique, and erector spinae.
+The Swiss ball plank is one of the highly effective core workouts that simultaneously strengthen the rectus abdominis, external oblique, and erector spinae.

-Performing plank on stability devices such as Swiss ball produces higher muscle activation in your core (rectus abdominish and oblique) – showed in research published by the Journal Strength and Conditioning Research.
+Performing plank on stability devices such as Swiss ball produces higher muscle activation in your core (rectus abdominis and oblique) – showed in research published by the Journal Strength and Conditioning Research.

 So if you have access to a Swiss ball, do plank on it.
 You’ll surely enjoy it.